sadanandpai/frontend-mini-challenges/CONTRIBUTING.md

 - Use modern JavaScript and coding standards
 - Write clean and understandable code
 - Add comments wherever necessary
-- Build it responsively if mobile mobile-compatible
+- Build it responsively if your app is mobile-compatible
 - Try to maintain the challenges in the order of their difficulty

 ##### Steps to Contribute JavaScript Challenge